-The CTIC program is being revised due to changes made to the entry to practice requirements and to ensure the programs continue to reflect current and emerging practice.
+The CTIC program has been revised due to changes made to the entry to practice requirements and to ensure the programs continue to reflect current and emerging practice.
 The revisions will ensure this certificate program continues to provide MRTs an opportunity to enhance their knowledge and gain recognition for their clinical expertise in CT Imaging.

-The Sectional Anatomy Exam will be a pre-requisite for the new CT Imaging 2 (CT 2) and CT Imaging 3 (CT 3) courses.
-This new sectional anatomy exam will be a mandatory requirement for the CT Imaging certificate program.
-It will be delivered in a self-directed, self-study format and will be accompanied by a Study Guide, recommended textbooks and sample exam questions.
+The Sectional Anatomy Exam is a pre-requisite for the new CT Imaging 2 (CT 2) and CT Imaging 3 (CT 3) courses.
+This new sectional anatomy exam is a mandatory requirement for the CT Imaging certificate program.
+It is delivered in a self-directed, self-study format and is accompanied by a Study Guide, recommended textbooks and sample exam questions.
 Individuals have the option of enrolling in Sectional Anatomy 1 and Sectional Anatomy 2 full-length courses in lieu of the sectional anatomy exam, if they are not comfortable with the self-directed/self-study format or feel they need additional support and guidance in learning sectional anatomy.

-As sectional anatomy will be offered as a self-study exam starting Fall 2020, the sectional anatomy content in CT 2 and CT 3 will be replaced with enhanced coverage of CT procedures, pathologies and emerging practices.
+As sectional anatomy is offered as a self-study exam, the sectional anatomy content in CT 2 and CT 3 has been replaced with enhanced coverage of CT procedures, pathologies and emerging practices.
 Increasing the depth and breadth of the content will ensure it continues to align with a post-certification level of competence and recognize those who have developed further expertise in the area of CT.
 Revisions to the courses are required to ensure the certificate program continues to reflect current and emerging practice and a level of competence and experience beyond entry-to-practice.

 The revised CT 2 and CT 3 courses will roll out Winter 2021.